mrpedrobraga/star-engine-core/README.md

 A simple, modular, *cherry-pickable* framework for creating RPG-like games in [Godot Engine](https://godotengine.org/).

 Star Engine is the engine used in my ([@mrpedrobraga](https://twitter.com/mrpedrobraga)'s game *'Inner Voices'*.
-It contains components backported from it but made to be completely agnostic to it.
+I develop the scripts for it, but they're written to be completely agnostic to it.

 ## 🪧 The idea behind it

-With Star Engine, you can use it entirely (with integration addons) OR cherry-pick which classes you want and copy those to your project -- many classes are built to work on their own, making this possible.
+With Star Engine, you can use it whole as a big package (with integration addons) OR cherry-pick which classes you want and copy those to your project -- many classes are built to work on their own, making this possible.

 The framework contains:
-- Classes for typically 'RPGish' things such as `DialogBox`, `SceneEvent`, `Character`, etc.
+- Classes for typically 'RPGish' things such as `SmartRichTextlabel`, `SceneEvent`, `Character`, etc.
 - General classes such for making games such as `Movement2D`, `ResourceMap`, `Menu`, `SpriteSheet`.
 - Core classes for handling several aspects of your game such as Audio, Progression and Save/Load.

-I created Star Engine inspired/in spite of RPG-making tools I used when I was little.
+I created Star Engine inspired by/in spite of RPG-making tools I used when I was little.
 I found myself **empowered by them, being able to create something I couldn't otherwise**...

 ...then, whenever I wanted to implemented something the engine wasn't specifically built for -- no hope.